Coming in 2015!

 “Very good, Madam Chairman.”

-So, despite his fine words, Trevis was clearly in no mood for waiting.
-It had begun, and the fate of the entire planet now rested on the decisions of the next few hours.
+So, despite his fine words, Gravich was clearly in no mood for waiting.
+It had begun, and the fate of the entire planet hung in the balance.